kbrahmbh/nexus-perf/README.md

 * `perftest.buildId` -- the ID to use when saving perf metrics
 * `perftest.baselineId` -- the ID to use when loading up baseline perf metrics

+**Current limitation**: The `nexus.username` and `nexus.password` are used for both cases, perform perf test (access `nexus.baseurl`) but also to perform configuration steps (if defined).
+Hence, if using configuration steps, make sure Nexus user you use **is able to configure nexus**, otherwise failure is inevitable.

 ### Adding Scenario Data

 CSV and standard NCSA log files ( tar/gzipped ) can be parsed to simulate actual requests.